Jiyu-Kim/RecSys/README.md

   ## 📌 Introduction
   <!--This is a collection of assignments and projects that I completed during the <i><strong>Recommendation Systems</strong></i> course I took in the first semester of my fourth year.<br/><br/>-->
-  This repository contains projects where I reviewed research papers in the field of recommendation systems, identified state-of-the-art (SOTA) models, and implemented and validated those models mentioned in the papers during the <i><strong>Recommendation Systems</strong></i> course.<br/><br/>
+  This repository is a collection of lab practices where I reviewed research papers in the field of recommendation systems, identified state-of-the-art (SOTA) models, and implemented and validated those models mentioned in the papers during the <i><strong>Recommendation Systems</strong></i> course.<br/><br/>

   - HW1
     - Implement User-based collaborative filtering(models/userKNN_explicit.py)